RainbowMiner/RainbowMiner/README.md

         }
     ]

+**"Enable" and "Pause" are two different things**, and mixing them up is the usual reason for a schedule that seems to be ignored: "Enable" only decides whether a timespan is used at all, and "Pause" decides what happens during it.
+A timespan in which mining should stop therefore needs **both** `"Enable": "1"` and `"Pause": "1"` - with `"Enable": "0"` the entry is simply not there, and mining continues as usual.
+Also make sure "DayOfWeek" is filled in everywhere, an empty string matches no day at all.

 - On sunday (dow=0), the default power price from config.txt will be used for the whole day
 - On monday (dow=1), the miners will be paused during 3pm - 4:30pm
 - On all other weekdays (dow=*), a power price of 0.15 will be used during 1am - 7:30am